MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

+1. Define the views.

-1. Plan the single photo view.
+2. Design the single photo view.

-2. Plan the gallery view.
+3. Design the gallery view.

 #### Task 1: Define the views.